 |

-From Ruse to Slivo Pole to Nova Cherna toTutrakan.
-Along the road from Slivo Pole to Tutrakan (and Silistra) there are a lot of peach trees - very nice opportunity for refreshing if you explore this area in the second half of June and beginning of July.
-The entire area from Ruse to Tutrakan is absolutely flat one. |
+From Ruse to Marten to Slivo Pole to Brashlen to Nova Cherna toTutrakan.
+Along the road from Slivo Pole to Tutrakan (to Silistra) you will notice peach trees, which bear fruit from about the second half of June to the beginning of July. |

 The next several photos illustrate the countryside toward Slivo Pole. |